13 Jun What is a Ductless Air System? Benefits, Disadvantages, and More(Last Updated On: August 9, 2018)

 - Ductless systems are intended to cool or heat specific zones rather than a whole house

-- Regular maintenance is time-consuming; it is recommended that you wash each unit’s filter at least once a month but more frequently if you smoke or own pets
+- Regular maintenance is time-consuming; it is recommended that you wash each unit’s filter at least once.
+Consider more frequent washings if you smoke or own pets